Muhdd-Iqbal/Retail-BI-Chatbot-Telegram-/README.md

 # Retail-BI-Chatbot-Telegram-
 An AI-powered chatbot that helps business, sales, and others teams quickly analyze sales and customer data through simple conversations on Telegram.

+Dataset: Retail Sales Dataset (Kaggle)
+Data has been modified by adjusting date/year fields for simulation and analytical purposes.

 Description:
 API_KEY:
   - GEMINI_API